Breast Asymmetry Surgery in Edinburgh

 • Stable Weight: Candidates should be stable in weight, as significant fluctuations in weight can affect the long-term results of the procedure.

-• Non-smokers: Candidates who are non-smokers or willing to quit smoking before and after the procedure to minimize surgical risks and promote optimal healing.
+• Non-smokers: Candidates who are non-smokers or willing to quit smoking before and after the procedure to minimise surgical risks and promote optimal healing.

 Risks and considerations

-• Issues relating to breast implants, if used: Lifelong maintenance, implant movement and rupture, capsular contracture, anaplastic large cell lymphoma.
+• Issues relating to breast implants, if used: lifelong maintenance, implant movement and rupture, capsular contracture, and breast implant–associated anaplastic large cell lymphoma (BIA-ALCL).

 Further reading: